 When you must not take it

 Do not take these products if you are allergic to:

-- CODALGIN FORTE (or CODALGIN) or any of the ingredients listed at the end of this leaflet.
+- CODALGIN FORTE or any of the ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include red, itchy skin rashes, difficulty breathing, hay fever, swelling of the face or throat or faintness.

-Do not take CODALGIN FORTE or CODALGIN if you have alcohol dependence.
+Do not take CODALGIN FORTE if you have alcohol dependence.

-Do not take CODALGIN FORTE or CODALGIN during the third trimester of pregnancy.
+Do not take CODALGIN FORTE during the third trimester of pregnancy.